 Founded by artist Ariel Zimman of RELM Studios, Stonedware Co. combines aesthetic stoneware with smoking pipes, driven by both form and function, for individuals seeking a deeper connection with the objects in their life.
 Stonedware believes that it’s the little things that count.
 It’s time to bring more beauty and joy to your routine with Stonedware Co.

 Women owned and handcrafted in Portland, Oregon, each pipe is designed ergonomically for ease of use and made from the finest materials.
-Stonedware Co. pipes are porcelain, finished with food-safe glaze and 22K Gold, without any fillers.
+Stonedware Co. pipes are porcelain, finished with a food-safe glaze and 22K Gold, without any fillers.
 The unique design delivers a smoother smoking experience.
 Her pipes look good, feel good, and work great.
 Nothing but the best for your body and mind.

 Stonedware Co. pipes are sold in over 40 different retail stores nationwide, and 10 web stores including Ariel’s own.
-We feel there is a pipe for everyone, and one you won’t have to hide when mom comes over.
+We feel there is a pipe for everyone and one you won’t have to hide when mom comes over.

 Misty Fall has a passion for learning about the body and healing, offering bodywork services focused on Amma Therapy.
 Amma Therapy massage is a bodywork modality based in Chinese Medicine.
-Misty was honored to be able to participate in an apprenticeship style 3 year training with Tina Sohn who brought the practice from Korea in the 1970s.
+Misty was honored to be able to participate in an apprenticeship style 3-year training with Tina Sohn who brought the practice from Korea in the 1970s.

-Misty Fall, is a queer, masculine of center human who got into Amma Therapy to begin healing from 20+ years of chronic pain.
+Misty Fall, is a queer, masculine center human who got into Amma Therapy to begin healing from 20+ years of chronic pain.
 Misty loves “dad jokes”, dance parties, and building community locally in the lovely Portland, OR.

-Misty is offering the 90 minute 1st time special for $90, which is $25 off.
+Misty is offering the 90-minute 1st time special for $90, which is $25 off.
 Misty also offers financial hardship rates and is going to start a massage fund to offer free massage to POC and LGBTQA+ community who can not otherwise access this care.

 Zoe launched Yes Thanks in the fall of 2018 with a Kickstarter for Greater Hand Oracle Deck.
 The concept behind the name “Yes Thanks” is that sometimes the Universe throws you awesome shit.
-Sometimes the Universe throws you shit shit.
+Sometimes the Universe throws you shit.
 Either way, you gotta first accept it, and then show gratitude.
 Just say, “Yes, thanks”.